Soros dumps US Airways, Tiger Consumer likes Facebook

 TRIAN FUND MANAGEMENT

-Nelson Peltz's Trian took a new 5.8 million share stake in DuPont Co (DD.N).
-The fund also opened a new 2.1 million position in Sotheby's (BID.N).
+Nelson Peltz's Trian took a new 5.8 million share stake in DuPont Co.
+The fund also opened a new 2.1 million position in Sotheby's.

 (Reporting by Katya Wachtel, Svea Herbst-Bayliss, Samuel Forgione and Ben Walsh; Compiled by Matthew Goldstein; Editing by Edwina Gibbs)